Save 9% in gas use, by turning down the 'flow' temperature

 1) What does 'turning down the flow temperature' mean?

 The 'flow temperature' is the temperature your boiler heats up the water to before sending it off to your radiators.
 Most gas boilers are set up to operate at what is called 80/60 flow and return temperatures.
 This means the boiler heats up the water (called ‘the flow’) to 80°C. The water returns to the boiler after travelling around all your radiators (called ‘the return’) at 60°C, having given off 20°C to the room.

-However 80/60 flow and return temperatures are too high for a condensing gas boiler to achieve the 92% efficiencies shown 'on-the-box'.
+However 80/60 flow and return temperatures are too high for a condensing gas boiler to achieve the A-rated efficiencies shown 'on-the-box'.
 It is a little know fact that modern boilers have a variable efficiency between A-E, in other words they are not A-rated out of the box.
 Studies have found most to be C-E-Rated in the home, equivalent to just 75-85% efficiency.

-The installer must reduce the flow temperature to give the boiler a chance to run in what is known as 'condensing mode' as much as possible.
+Your installer should have reduced the flow temperature to give the boiler a chance to run in what is known as 'condensing mode' as much as possible.
 This is when it can recover the heat that was previously lost through the flue on old style boilers.

 2) What type of boiler do I need?

 You will need to have a condensing combi boiler, i.e. a boiler that produces your heating and hot water.
 You will have a combi boiler if you do not have a hot water cylinder.
 It will definitely be a condensing boiler if it was fitted in the last 16 years.
-A condensing boiler will also have a white pipe that runs to an inside or outside drain.
+A condensing boiler will also have a white plastic pipe underneath the boiler (although it can be grey or black).